All Articles/

 Ignoring Seasonal Patterns

 Many homeowners react to cricket problems instead of preventing them.
-Understanding your region's cricket calendar allows you to take action before populations explode.
+Understanding your region's cricket calendar allows you to take action before populations peak.

 Are crickets harmful to humans?

-While crickets are not directly harmful to humans, they can cause significant damage to property and attract other pests.
+While crickets are not directly harmful to humans, they can cause damage to fabrics, paper, and plants, and their presence can attract other pests.

 References & Sources